HelpingCoder7/chat_bot/chatbot/README.md

 ## Getting Started

+for staring this app few steps should be followed:

+step1-> flutter sdk is to be installed
+Step 2-> to run this code locate to main folder......run this command in terminal 'cd .\chatbot\' Step 3-> run 'flutter run -d chrome' to start the app

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: